cmp-202/ssh2shell/README.md

  //sshObj is the host object
 });

-ssh2shell.on ("commandTimeout", function onCommandTimeout( command, response, sshObj, stream ) {
+ssh2shell.on ("commandTimeout", function onCommandTimeout( command, response, stream,connection ) {
- //default: runs host.onCommandTimeout function if defined if not the buffer is added to sessionText
+ //default: runs host.onCommandTimeout function if defined, if not the buffer is added to sessionText
  //the error is outputed to the msg event and the connection is closed
  //command is the command that timed out
  //response is the text buffer up to the time out
  //stream is the session stream
- //sshObj object
+ //connection object
 });

 ssh2shell.on ("end", function onEnd( sessionText, sshObj ) {